Diffusion-based Graph Generative Methods: Applications

 \subsubsection{{\itshape De novo} molecule design}

 {\itshape De novo} molecule design is suppoesed to generate novel, unique, and valid molecule graphs or geometries from scratch.
 Initially, early attempts built on variational autoencoders (VAEs) and generative adversarial networks (GANs) focus on 2D molecule graphs, whereas recent research shifts attention towards 3D molecule geometries.
 However, due to the discrete nature of graphs, how to diffuse and sample discrete features and adjacency matrix still remains a major challenge.

-DiGress \cite{digress_22_vignac} is among the few diffusion-based methods that specifically generate 2D molecule graphs.
+\textbf{2D Molecule Desgin.} DiGress \cite{digress_22_vignac} is among the few diffusion-based methods that specifically generate 2D molecule graphs.
 It diffuses graph data with graph edits and learns the reverse process using a graph transformer network.
 DiGress shows comparable performance to other one-shot generative methods in terms of diversity, novelty and other evaluation metrics.
 CDGS \cite{cdgs_22_huang} introduces a hybrid graph noise prediction approach for global and local context extraction together with a ODE solver that promotes efficient graph sampling.